kgisl/pythonFDP/units/Unit_III_Notes.md

 				Tobias Refsnes
 				Linus Refsnes

-**Default Parameter Value**
+**iv.
+Default Parameter Value**

-•	The following example shows how to use a default parameter value.
+- [ ] The following example shows how to use a default parameter value.
-•	If we call the function without parameter, it uses the default value:
+- [ ] If we call the function without parameter, it uses the default value:

 **Example:**